anupkalburgi/anupkalburgi.github.io/_posts/2020-05-23-kind-coworker.md

 - Don't call anything fixed until there is merged PR for it.
 (Even if it was creating a database/ setting up VM/ cleaning disk space document the steps if you cant automate it.)

 - Jira/Trello is great to communicate progress, not everything has to have a ticket.
 If you see a bug or an opportunity to make something better please go ahead and do it.
-A ticket is not needed.
+A ticket is not needed, who introduced is not important.

-- Files are hard, really they are hard.
-Don't use them if you can.
-And if you have to please use system calls and don't write `open("/thisFile.txt")`

-- Writing code is not the job, solving the problem at hand is.
-I have never seen anyone say "We have a problem writing code" unless literally, they have a broken screen.

 - It is ok to say "I have no idea please explain".